GDPR Implications for Market Research

 What does GDPR mean for the market research industry?

-With almost two years now since the European Union (EU)’s General Data Protection Regulation (GDPR) officially started, sending a global ripple effect regarding consumer data protection around the world and into the United States.
-We are now seeing substantial increases in data breach reporting and subsequent fines, continued privacy advocate criticism, and state legislation follow-up with states like California adopting the California Consumer Privacy Act (CCPA) which went into effect January,1 2020.
+It’s almost four years now since the European Union (EU)’s General Data Protection Regulation (GDPR) officially started, sending a global ripple effect regarding consumer data protection around the world and into the United States.
+We have seen mixed compliance in data breach reporting and subsequent fines, continued privacy advocate criticism, and state legislation follow-up with states like California adopting the California Consumer Privacy Act (CCPA) which went into effect on January 1, 2020.

 It is clear however GDPR rules means market researchers have to act now to refine their GDPR compliance strategies and processes before significant negative consequences are commonplace.